waaseyaalabs/elden-botany-corpus/docs/motif-taxonomy.md

 - The resulting JSON report highlights exemplar lore lines per cluster, motif density deltas relative to the global coverage metrics above, and the associated visualization for qualitative review.
+- `poetry run corpus analysis graph` (Phase 7 Branch 2) will assemble the NPC motif interaction graph, exposing NetworkX exports plus diagnostics that tie motif co-occurrence back to this taxonomy.
+- `poetry run corpus analysis summaries` (Phase 7 Branch 3) will feed graph and clustering outputs into the narrative summarizer, generating clan-level briefings with guardrailed LLM prompts and citations into curated lore.